New Bedford Whaling Museum

 Through Marian’s letters at the New Bedford Whaling Museum—to her father, her sister, her cousin, and her good friends—we get a full view of a woman straddling the 19th and 20th centuries, straddling the roles of wife and business partner and finding her own way.
 At sea, she expanded the role of captain’s wife to that of photographer, navigator, correspondent, and business partner.
 On shore at home, she gave lectures and wrote of her travels, sharing her experiences and inspiring others.
 She broke many barriers: between the hearing and the deaf, between men and women aboard a whaleship, and especially between people of different cultures.
 She was a true ambassador, spreading news of current events and sending home news of foreign lands.
 In many ways, besides showing the world to New Bedford, Marian Shaw Smith also showed New Bedford to the world.

 Marian’s last voyage aboard the A. M. Nicholson came to an abrupt end when she became ill and left the ship in May 1913.
 When it became apparent that she would not recover, a tug was sent to the Hatteras whaling region to locate her husband, Horace, and bring him back to his wife.
 Shortly after he and Marian were reunited, he suffered a sudden death; her death, at age 47, followed three weeks later.
-She is buried next to Howard in Padanaram Cemetery in South Dartmouth, about five miles from her childhood home on Dumpling Rock.
+She is buried next to Horace in Padanaram Cemetery in South Dartmouth, about five miles from her childhood home on Dumpling Rock.